NYUAD-CRC/crc-docs/source/hpc/software/singularity_overlays.rst

 Write to overlay filesystem
 ---------------------------

-You can write to directory ``/opt`` to create conda environment and install packages you need.All the environments and datasets written from inside the container to ``opt`` are actually witten into the overlay which has been created.
+You can write to the directory ``/opt`` to create conda environment and install packages you need.All the environments and datasets written from inside the container to ``opt`` are actually witten into the overlay which has been created.

 While in container
 ------------------

-**Creating a conda environment**
+**Creating a Conda Environment**

 You can create a conda environment in /opt as follows:

 .. code-block:: bash